henafufa/MalBekta/README.md

 # MalBekta

-MalBekta is an application that allows one in organizing the online quiz.
+MalBekta is an application that shows how online quiz organized.

 Quiz is the method of answering to the questions that has been asked based on the knowledge.